 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine on an empty stomach.
 Take the medicine at least 1 hour before or 2 hours after eating.

 - Drink extra water to help avoid possible side effects.
-If you have a dry mouth or feel thirsty, then you need to drink more fluids.

 - Do not change your dose or stop using this medicine without checking first with your doctor.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not take extra medicine to make up for a missed dose.